ngouzy/smartchangelog/README.md

 Installation
 ------------

-Clone this repository.
-Inside your cloned directory:
+To install or to update the last version of smartchangelog:

-> `pip3 install -U .`
+> `pip3 install -U smartchangelog`

 Now, you have new commands